The Ultimate Guide To Thanksgiving Emails: Ideas & Tips

 Reward your customers

 Sometimes just saying thank you may not be enough.
-Show your customers how valuable they are for your business, including an exclusive offer to your email message.
+Show your customers how valuable they are to your business with an exclusive offer in your email message.

-This message by Postmates leverages the opportunity to treat customers, and, at the same time, grow their business.
+This message by Postmates leverages the opportunity to treat customers and grow their business at the same time.
 Offering a free credit for Thanksgiving day is an easy and elegant way to remind your clients how thankful you are to them.
+Plus, it is a great marketing opportunity since not all of their email contacts are going to cook, some will definitely order takeout.

 Use humor

 If the tone of your brand allows that, add some humorous vibes to your copy.
-Sure, there is no need to turn the whole message into puns and comics like in Halloween-themed emails, but adding a couple of fun lines could be appropriate.
+Sure, there is no need to turn the whole message into puns and comics like in Halloween-themed emails or Black Friday campaigns, but adding a couple of fun paragraphs or a funny subject line could be appropriate.

-A funny Thanksgiving checklist combined with a festive discount code will definitely make your customers smile
+A funny Thanksgiving checklist combined with a festive discount code will definitely make your customers smile.
+Source: Medium

 Be creative with your email design

-Holiday-related emails are perfect to express creativity in texts and designs.
+Holiday-related emails are perfect for expressing creativity in texts, email templates, and designs.
 Let’s look at several Thanksgiving email examples we especially loved:

 That’s an example of a Thanksgiving email marketing campaign by Uber.
 Adding a GIF to your email is a nice idea: it makes a message more vivid.
 The creators neatly wrapped educational contents up in bespoke illustrations –– looks fresh, festive, and conveys a proper holiday atmosphere.

 An email by Casper looks minimalist yet tasty and interesting.
-A big pumpkin pie is the main accent in design, standing out among the total grey background.
+A big pumpkin pie is the main accent in the design, standing out among the total gray background.
 This contrast makes it look even more mouthwatering.

 Vegamour chose a creative way to thank their customers.
 Just look how beautifully they added a heartfelt message under a cute design!

 Another Happy Thanksgiving email example by Anthropologie.
-Again, a sweet and pretty GIF with a Thanksgiving dinner set on it –– a cute way to design your festive message.
+Again, a sweet and pretty GIF with a Thanksgiving dinner set on it –– a cute way to design your festive message and delight your email contacts.

 Best Thanksgiving email examples to get inspired by

-We’ve hand-picked the best examples of Thanksgiving that combine all recommendations mentioned in this article.
+We’ve hand-picked the best examples of Thanksgiving that combine all the recommendations mentioned in this article.

 Urban Outfitters